open-austin/ballotapi/README.md

-#Ballot API - Ballots for developers
+# Ballot API - Ballots for developers

 **NOTE: THIS PROJECT IS NOT LIVE YET.
 SEE PROGRESS AT [GITHUB](https://github.com/sfbrigade/ballotapi).**

-Use it here: http://www.ballotapi.com/api/ (doesn't work yet)
+Main website: https://ballotapi.com/ (doesn't work yet)

-##Table of Contents
+## Table of Contents
 1. [What is Ballot API?](#what-is-ballot-api)
 2. [Why make Ballot API?](#why-make-ballot-api)
 3. [How do you use Ballot API?](#how-do-you-use-ballot-api)